↩ Accueil

 So what are the current capabilities and near-term prospects for quantum computing?

 The first thing to acknowledge is that a booming quantum-computing market exists.
-Devices are being produced for commercial use by a number of tech firms, from the likes of IBM, Google, Canada-based D-Wave, and Rigetti who have been in the field for a decade or more; to relative newcomers like Nord Quantique (Canada), IQM (Finland), Quantinuum (UK and US), Orca (UK) and PsiQuantum (US), Silicon Quantum Computing (Australia), see box below, “The global quantum ecosystem”.
+Devices are being produced for commercial use by a number of tech firms, from the likes of IBM, Google, D-Wave, and Rigetti who have been in the field for a decade or more; to relative newcomers like Nord Quantique (Canada), IQM (Finland), Quantinuum (UK and US), Orca (UK) and PsiQuantum (US), Silicon Quantum Computing (Australia), see box below, “The global quantum ecosystem”.

 The global quantum ecosystem